felipesalvadordev/insurancequote/README.md

 # Insurance Quotation Service
-API REST for receiving and querying insurance quotes
+API REST for receiving and querying insurance quotes.

+# About the project

+Project use some 12 FactorApp (https://12factor.net/pt_br/).
+All configuration data are stored in yml files, properties and shell scripts.
+None in the base code.

 The project uses the following technologies:
 - Spring Boot Java 17